What is borderline personality disorder?

-You’re usually referred to a community mental health team (CMHT) if your doctor thinks you could have BPD, where a psychologist or psychiatrist will be able to assess you.
+You’re usually referred to a community mental health team (CMHT) if a doctor thinks you could have BPD, where a psychologist or psychiatrist will be able to assess you.

-Diagnosis is made if you answer yes to five or more questions relating to:
+You may be diagnosed if you answer yes to 5 or more questions relating to:

-If you’re diagnosed with BPD it’s a good idea to tell your family and trusted friends.
+If you’re diagnosed with BPD it’s a good idea to tell people you trust.
 This is because many symptoms of BPD affect relationships and treatment can be more effective if they’re involved.

 BPD treatment usually involves talking therapy to help you gain better control over your thoughts and feelings.
-These may include:
+Types of therapy may include:

-Medication isn’t usually recommended to treat BPD, although it may be used to treat associated mental health conditions, like depression, anxiety or bipolar disorder.
+Medication isn’t usually recommended to treat BPD, although it may be used to treat associated mental health conditions, like mood swings, impulsive behaviour, and anxiety.

 - Reviewed by: